mahmoud1yaser/Investigating-Cognitive-Control-via-fMRI/README.md

 ## Submission

-This report, authored by Mahmoud Yaser Salman, was submitted as the final project for the "Neuroimaging" course, under the guidance of Prof. Meena Makary.
+This [Report](Investigating-Cognitive-Control-via-fMRI_Report.pdf), authored by Mahmoud Yaser Salman, was submitted as the final project for the "Neuroimaging" course, under the guidance of Prof. Meena Makary.

 ## Scripts